anronuay/MS3-task_wizard/README.md

     1. As a user, I want to easily understand the main purpose of the site and learn more about the functionality of the website.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navbar, with the title 'Task Wizard' and the header 'All Tasks'.
 Underneath there is a small paragraph outlining the intention and various entries from other users with their relevant tasks below.
-        2. All Tasks search bar and collapsible task list, when clicked on reveal additional infomation to the user.
+        2. All Tasks search bar and collapsible task list, when clicked on reveal additional information to the user.
 Prompting the user to either register or log in to gain additional access to the website.

-    2. As a user, I want to be able to easily navigate throughout the site, to find and enage in content.
+    2. As a user, I want to be able to easily navigate throughout the site, to find and engage in content.

         1. The website was designed with the intention to be easy, simple to use and the content to be pretty self explanatory.
-        2. Interactively via the task manager application, allowing additonal access once user is registered and/or logged in.
+        2. Interactively via the task manager application, allowing additional access once user is registered and/or logged in.

     3. As a user, I want to be able to register or/and log in and access personal user profile/accounts relevant to the user.
 To enable them access to their own specified tasks, with the ability to create, read, update and delete function.